 By these estimates, flexible working can save a minimum of 50 million tonnes of carbon per year.
 This is equivalent to taking 10 million cars off the road each year.
 As a result, the carbon footprint could be drastically reduced.

 Flexible Working leads to less energy usage compared to working for a business as an employee.
 Mostly because businesses use a significant amount of energy in their daily operations.

 According to BusinessEnergy.com, businesses can consume as much as 250,000 kWh per year (compared to an average household which typically uses 10,972 kWh of electricity per annum).

 Based on these figures, it is evident the flexible work economy offers a viable working option for reducing global energy demand and consumption.

 Working remotely from home results in less paper, plastic, and bottle waste around the world.
 A typical freelancer works remotely (i.e. from home), without the need for purpose-built physical office buildings.
-This results in little or no production of the aforementioned waste that is associated with the entire life cycle and supply chain processes of a typical business environment.
+This results in little or no production of the aforementioned waste associated with the entire life cycle and supply chain processes of a typical business environment.

 However, freelancers require little or no travel to service clients.
 Global Workplace Analytics estimates that working remotely or offsite can save around 119 billion miles of highway driving.
 This equates to driving around the earth 4.77 million times.

-Having highlighted some positive environmental impacts associated with freelancing, it’s important to note that these impacts lead to many different benefits.
+After highlighting some positive environmental impacts associated with freelancing, it’s important to note that these impacts lead to many different benefits.

-Health and safety
+Improve Health and Safety